Privilege: The US Perspective

 In light of Koumoulis, counsel must be ever mindful of stating explicitly at the outset of an investigation that its communications are outside the course of the day-to-day operation of the client’s business and are explicitly aimed at assisting the delivery of legal advice.
 To the extent that litigation is reasonably foreseeable, it should be noted in all memoranda generated in the context of the investigation.
 Further, counsel should confirm with individual employees that when they are seeking legal advice – rather than business advice – the employees should be similarly explicit in their communications, labelling them as ‘attorney–client privileged’.
 More important than any label or transcription, however, is that the context of such documents must reflect the solicitation and receipt of legal, rather than business, advice.

 Corporations subject to criminal or regulatory investigations have long faced the question of whether and when to turn over privileged material to the government.
-Waiving privilege has historically resulted in increased co-operation ‘credit’ from the Department of Justice (DOJ) and the Securities and Exchange Commission (SEC).
-However, changes to DOJ guidelines now forbid the government from requesting that companies waive attorney–client privilege, and preclude consideration of whether the corporation waived privilege in assessing co-operation credit.
+Waiving privilege has historically resulted in increased co-operation ‘credit’ from the DOJ and the Securities and Exchange Commission (SEC).
+However, changes to DOJ guidelines now forbid the government from requesting that companies waive the attorney–client privilege, and preclude consideration of whether the corporation waived privilege in assessing co-operation credit.

 Indeed, in response to pressure from the private sector and the legislative and judicial branches, on 12 December 2006, the then Deputy Attorney General Paul J McNulty issued a memorandum containing new corporate charging guidelines for federal prosecutors through a revision to the Principles of Federal Prosecution of Business Organizations.
 The McNulty Memorandum required that, before requesting a waiver of attorney–client or work-product privileged information from a corporation under investigation, prosecutors must establish a ‘legitimate need’ for privileged communications and seek approval of the US Attorney, who must obtain written approval of the Deputy Attorney General.